 Katerina Housos is a New York City based employment attorney at Phillips & Associates.
-Ms. Housos is both a common law and civil law trained attorney, having received her Bachelor of Laws degree from the National and Kapodistrian University of Athens in Athens, Greece, her L.L.M. degree in Commercial and Corporate Law from Queen Mary University of London in England and her L.L.M. degree in International Law and Justice from Fordham University School of Law in New York City.
-While at Fordham, she served as International Graduate Editor of the Fordham International Law Journal and was part of the Community Economic Development clinic.
-In addition, she has served as Adviser to the Permanent Mission of Cyprus to the United Nations in New York and as a judicial law clerk at the U.N.
-International Criminal Tribunal for Rwanda in Arusha, Tanzania.
-Prior to joining Phillips & Associates, she also worked at other employment law firms both in New York and in Greece.
+Ms. Housos grew up in Greece and is both a common law and civil law trained attorney, having received her Bachelor of Laws degree from the National and Kapodistrian University of Athens in Athens, Greece, her first LL.M. degree in Commercial and Corporate Law from Queen Mary University of London in England, and her second LL.M. degree in International Law and Justice from Fordham University School of Law in New York City.
+While at Fordham, she served as International Graduate Editor of the Fordham International Law Journal and was part of the Community Economic Development legal clinic.
+In addition, she has served as Adviser to the Permanent Mission of Cyprus to the United Nations in New York and as a judicial law clerk at the United Nations International Criminal Tribunal for Rwanda in Arusha, Tanzania.
+Prior to joining Phillips & Associates, Ms. Housos also worked at other law firms both in New York and in Greece.

 Ms. Housos has published several articles in law journals.
-She is admitted to the New York State Bar and the Eastern District of New York.
+She is admitted to the New York State Bar as well as the Southern and Eastern Districts of New York.
 She is bilingual English/Greek and also speaks French.
-She currently serves on the African Affairs Committee of the New York City Bar Association.
+She currently serves on the African Affairs Committee of the New York City Bar Association and the Legislative Committee of the National Employment Lawyers Association/New York.
 Ms. Housos is a skillful attorney who is dedicated to justice for employees.

 The remedies that may be available depend on which law you utilize to pursue damages.
 Federal anti-discrimination laws enforced by the Equal Employment Opportunity Commission (EEOC) offer capped compensatory and punitive damages as remedies.
 Your damages would be capped based on the size of your employer.
 For example, if you were subjected to racial harassment at your place of employment every day for three years, and your employer had 50 employees, so you sued under Title VII, you could recover up to $50,000 in compensatory and punitive damages.
 If your employer in the same situation had 600 employees, your damages would be capped at $300,000.